Sándor Petőfi: Early life

-Petőfi was born on the New Year's morning of 1823, in the town of Kiskőrös, Kingdom of Hungary.
-The population of Kiskőrös was predominantly of Slovak origin as a consequence of the Habsburgs' reconstruction policy designed to settle, where possible, non-Hungarians in areas devastated during the Turkish wars.
+Petőfi was born on the New Year's morning of 1823 in Kiskőrös, a town in the Kingdom of Hungary of the Austrian Empire.
+Kiskőrös's population was predominantly of Slovak origin as a consequence of the Habsburgs' reconstruction policy designed to settle, where possible, non-Hungarians in areas devastated during the Turkish wars.
 His birth certificate, in Latin, gives his name as "Alexander Petrovics", where Alexander is the Latin equivalent of the Hungarian Sándor.
-His father, István (Stephanus) Petrovics, was a village butcher, innkeeper and a second-generation Serb or Slovak immigrant to the Great Hungarian Plain.
+His father, István (Stephanus) Petrovics, was a village butcher, innkeeper and second-generation Serb or Slovak immigrant to the Great Hungarian Plain.
 (Note: In his book Petőfi adattár, József Kiss (1923-1992) dealt in detail with the ancestry of Petőfi.
 According to him, the results of Lajos Jakus' research prove the Slovak origin of the branches of both parents until 1685.
 This disproved the widespread misbelief that Petofi's father, Štefan (István) Petrovics, was automatically Serbian because his name was Petrovics.
 Petöfi's Slovak origins are also confirmed by the fact that his parents belonged to the Lutheran Church (Serbs tend to be Orthodox).)
 Mária Hrúz, Petőfi's mother, was a servant and laundress before her marriage.
 She was of Slovak descent and spoke Hungarian with something of an accent.
 Petőfi's parents first met in Maglód, married in Aszód and moved to Kiskőrös a year before the birth of the poet.